If you have logged into your Parse Dashboard recently, you will have seen this.

 - Importing your Parse data objects into the App Build feature of Kumulos and accessing via our APIs and SDKs

-- Using Kumulos Push Notifications and configuring your APNS and GCM certificates
+- Using Kumulos Push Notifications and configuring the APNS and FCM platforms

 - Migrating Cloud Code jobs to Kscript methods